 We have two classes of authorized common stock: Class A common stock and Class B common stock.
 Except with respect to voting rights, the Class A and Class B shares have identical rights.
-Holders of our Class A common stock are entitled to twenty-five votes for each share held and holders of our Class B common stock are entitled to one vote for each share held on all matters submitted to a vote of the stockholders, including the election of directors.
+Holders of our Class A common stock are entitled to twenty-five votes for each share held and holders of our Class B common stock are entitled to a vote of the stockholders, including the election of directors.
 Except as otherwise required by the laws of the State of Delaware, the holders of outstanding shares of Class A common stock and the holders of outstanding shares of Class B common stock vote as one class with respect to the election of directors and with respect to all other matters to be voted on by the stockholders of the Company.